JAlcocerT/JAlcocerT/content/blog/ai-cli-tools.md

 ## BAML

+Last year I got to learn a little bit about [OpenAI Function Calling here](https://jalcocert.github.io/JAlcocerT/how-to-use-openai-function-calling/).

+{{< details title="Function calling vs BAML 📌" closed="true" >}}

+- **Standard OpenAI Function Calling**: More direct, but less type-safe and more verbose
+- **BAML Approach**: More structured, type-safe, and maintainable, but requires learning BAML

+Standard OpenAI function calling involves:

+1. **Manual Schema Definition**: You define JSON schemas for functions directly in your code
+2. **Manual Execution**: You intercept function calls and execute them yourself
+3. **Manual Response Handling**: You parse and process the results manually
+4. **No Type Safety**: No compile-time checking of parameters or return types

+Choose based on your project's needs:

+- For quick prototypes or small scripts: Standard OpenAI approach
+- For larger applications, complex schemas, or team development: BAML approach

+While it requires **learning BAML syntax** and adding a code generation step, the benefits outweigh these costs for any project that needs reliable, maintainable AI integrations.

+The BAML approach is particularly valuable for:

+- Projects with complex JSON schemas
+- Teams where different people work on models vs. business logic
+- Production systems where type safety and reliability are important
+- Applications that need to evolve their schemas or prompts over time

+**Further `.md` and tests can be found**:  https://github.com/JAlcocerT/Streamlit-MultiChat/tree/main/Z_Tests/OpenAI/BAML

+{{< /details >}}

+> BAML uses Pydantic model under the hood as well!

 * https://marketplace.visualstudio.com/items?itemName=Boundary.baml-extension
 * https://docs.boundaryml.com/home
   * https://gitmcp.io/BoundaryML/baml - This can be added to windsurf as MCP reference about BAML via SSE